PetaGb/fraud-detection/README.md

 ## key challenges:

-- undocumented dataset of unknown origin (possibly synthetic), meaning of many features could be hard to decode
+- undocumented dataset of unknown origin (possibly synthetic), meaning of many features could be hard to decode. **Target variable bad_flag could mean fraudulent behavior as well as credit risk.**
 - a large amount of missing values
 - a heavily imbalanced target variable
 - 11 columns with date values